Dear Diary Entry 98

 Wednesday, November 6: Enjoyed taking a phone call from Les Wilson in Vancouver after he was reunited, by email, with a playing colleague of his from the 1960s.
 Jim Barron phoned us yesterday, asking to be put in touch, as he and his partner are heading for Canada’s west coast later this month.
 Les is always up for such reunions and fondly remembers their time together at Molineux in the mid-1960s.

 Thursday, November 7: Looking forward to having a read of Training With Wolves, Tim Gibbons’ new book on the late former Molineux trainer Jack Davies, which I received a copy of at tonight’s Europa League tie against Slovan Bratislava.
-Jack lived through some momentous days at the club and would have loved seeing the outstanding football supporters are relishing at the club now.
+Jack lived through some momentous days at the club and would have loved seeing the outstanding football supporters are relishing now.

 Sunday, November 10: Parked again on the Wednesfield side of the city for today’s crackling local derby victory over Villa and enjoyed the walk in, as I had in the company of the Express & Star’s John Lalley three nights ago.
 It was some atmosphere today and another fine result, which has Molineux eyes very much looking upwards rather than at the teams near the basement.